SWC-OSG-Workshop/general/novice/DHTC/01-IntroGrid.md

 The resources accessible through the OSG are contributed by the community, organized by the OSG, and governed by the OSG Consortium.
-The cores in the OSG shared pool are made available to the users depending on their availability.
+The cores that are free in the OSG shared pool are made available to the users.
 These are opportunistic resources for the users and the number of freely available cores are varying at any given time.